tallguys/the-god-of-answer/README.md

 # the-god-of-answer
-start of the mini program
+start of a wechat mini program